7403a/vision-2026-call-for-presenters-backend/README.md

 # Worker + D1 Database API Example

 This project demonstrates a Cloudflare Worker with a D1 database binding for a sample "presenters" API.
-All endpoints require the following API key header:
+All endpoints require **two** HTTP headers:

 ```
 X-API-Key: a5d1bdba-ee88-46f2-a62e-2d0edb159a21
+X-Event-Key: PÄRNU25
 ```

+- The `X-API-Key` is the authentication key for access.
+- The `X-Event-Key` must be set to `PÄRNU25`.
+  You can change the required event key directly in [`src/index.ts`](src/index.ts).

 Replace `https://vision-2026-call-for-presenters-backend.cloudflare-one-offs.workers.dev` in the examples below with your deployed Worker URL, or use `http://localhost:8787` if running locally.